Should You Be Doing Trap Bar Deadlifts?

 At its best, the trap bar can serve to reinforce leg drive off the floor while providing a great novel training stimulus, which can have a fantastic carryover to the straight bar deadlift.

-Nevertheless, the trap bar is a valuable tool that is worth keeping in your toolbox, and if you are a barbell warrior like I used to be, then it is definitely worth a try.
+Nevertheless, the trap bar is a valuable tool that is worth keeping in your toolbox, and if you are a barbell purist like I used to be, then it is certainly an exercise worth experimenting with.

 New to Deadlifts?
 No Problem.

-Beginners can benefit from learning the basics of bracing and creating tension, as well as pushing the floor away, by choosing the trap bar for deadlifts.
+Beginners can benefit from learning the basics of bracing and creating tension, as well as using leg drive to push the floor away, by choosing the trap bar for deadlifts.

 The technique is much simpler to understand, which enables virtually anyone to build strength with a lower risk of injury due to the simplicity of the movement.